vigneshrintu/vigneshrintu/README.md

 <br/>

 <div align="center">
-    🌟 I build modern, responsive UIs with secure and scalable backends.
+    🌟 I build modern, responsive UI-UX with secure and scalable backends.
     <br/>
     📚 Computer Science student at IIIT-Basar | 💬 Ask me about integrating AI into your products!
 </div>